-• O.I_AND_A-addresses this threat by ensuring all users of the TOE are identified and authenticated prior to gaining further access to the TOE and its services.
+- O.I_AND_A-addresses this threat by ensuring all users of the TOE are identified and authenticated prior to gaining further access to the TOE and its services. - O.SECURITY_MANAGEMENT-addresses this threat by ensuring that only authorized administrative users with the necessary permissions can perform security management functions on the TOE.